 Preparing Your Auto for Transport: The Ultimate Checklist

-So, you have decided to ship your car.
-Whether you are relocating for a new job, sending a child off to college, or buying a vehicle from another state, the decision to use an auto transport service is a smart one.
-It saves you time, prevents wear and tear on your vehicle, and keeps you safe from the fatigue of long-distance driving.
-However, simply booking a carrier is not the end of your responsibility.
+You have decided to ship your car — a smart choice that saves time, prevents wear and tear on your vehicle, and keeps you safe from the fatigue of long-distance driving.
+However, booking a carrier is not the end of your responsibility.
 Just as you would pack a suitcase before a flight, you must prepare your vehicle for its journey on the carrier.

 Many first-time shippers assume the driver will handle everything.
-While professional carriers like SouthWest Auto Transport handle the logistics and safety of the haul, the condition of the vehicle at pickup is up to you.
-A well-prepared car ensures a faster inspection, prevents damage claims, and ensures you aren't hit with unexpected fees.
-This comprehensive guide will walk you through the essential steps to get your car road-ready for transport.
+While professional carriers like SouthWest Auto Transport handle logistics and safety, the condition of the vehicle at pickup is up to you.
+A well-prepared car ensures a faster inspection, prevents damage claims, and avoids unexpected fees.
+Complete the form on this page or call 1-800-590-6492 to get started.

 Why Washing Matters

-When the carrier arrives, they will perform a detailed walk-around inspection with you.
-They note every chip, scratch, dent, and ding on a diagram.
-If your car is covered in mud, road salt, or heavy dust, the scratches underneath are hidden.
-In these cases, the driver may mark the vehicle condition as "Too Dirty to Inspect."
-This is risky for you.
-If the car arrives at the destination with a new scratch, you cannot prove it wasn't there before because the initial inspection was incomplete.
-A clean car ensures an accurate report.
+When the carrier arrives, they perform a detailed walk-around inspection with you, noting every chip, scratch, dent, and ding on a diagram called the Bill of Lading.
+If your car is covered in mud, road salt, or heavy dust, scratches underneath are hidden.
+In these cases, the driver may mark the vehicle as “Too Dirty to Inspect.”
+This is risky — if the car arrives at the destination with a new scratch, you cannot prove it wasn't there before because the initial inspection was incomplete.
+A clean car ensures an accurate, legally defensible report.

 Photograph Everything

-Once the car is clean, take high-quality photos of the vehicle from every angle.
-Don't forget the odometer, the interior, and close-ups of any pre-existing damage.
-These photos serve as your "receipt" of the car's condition.
-If a dispute arises later, digital proof with time stamps is undeniable evidence.
+Once clean, take high-quality photos of the vehicle from every angle — all four corners, front, rear, both sides, the roof, and close-ups of any pre-existing damage.
+Also photograph the odometer and interior.
+These time-stamped photos serve as your “receipt” of the car's condition.
+If a dispute arises later, digital proof with timestamps is undeniable evidence.

 Phase 2: The “Empty Car” Rule